SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 You can copy any items on the canvas \(blocks, groups, and attached wires\) and paste them in a different model.
 The prerequisite for this is that all is done in the same session.
 It will not work if you try to paste the items in a different tab or in a different browser.

 {{< c8y-admon-caution>}}
 There may be performance issues if you copy many input blocks and output blocks.
-This is because this operation requires access to the inventory service of Cumulocity IoT to get the information about the devices that are represented by these blocks.
+This is because this operation requires access to the inventory service of {{< product-c8y-iot >}} to get the information about the devices that are represented by these blocks.
 {{< /c8y-admon-caution>}}

 **To copy items to a different model**